How to Programmatically Convert HTML to PDF in C#

 bool GcPdfGraphics.DrawHtml(GcHtmlBrowser browser, Uri htmlUri, float x, float y, HtmlToPdfFormat format, out SizeF size);

-HTML Files to PDF
+Convert Local HTML Files to PDF in .NET

 using GrapeCity.Documents.Html;